 A screening mammogram helps detect breast cancer in the early stages, before it has spread.
-Screening mammograms are recommended annually for women who are 40 years or older, as well as those who may be at higher risk for breast cancer (e.g., family history).
-The American Cancer Society recommends a yearly mammogram for women ages 40 and older.
+Screening mammograms are recommended annually for women who are 40 years or older, as well as those who may be at higher risk for breast cancer (such as family history).
 The exam takes about 15 minutes and usually includes taking two radiographic images of each breast.
-Learn more at Mammography Saves Lives.

 A diagnostic mammogram provides a more detailed X-ray of the breast.
 It is used to further investigate suspicious changes found on a screening mammogram.

 A diagnostic mammogram may be needed if there is: